mgechev/angular2-github-app-bootstrap/README.md

   - `removeUser(user)` should remove the given user from the `users` array.

 Awesome!
-The second part is completed!
+The second step is completed!
 If you haven't stopped `gulp serve.dev` just save the files you changed and refresh `http://localhost:5555` in order to see the functionality you just implemented!

 ![Step 2](/assets/step2.png)

-## Part 3
+## Step 3

 Did you notice that when you click on any of the users in the list on the right-hand side of the screen an error occurs?
 Now we're going to fix this!